dishadey-github/echoes-of-2024-final-chronicles/README.md

 ### Data Processing
 #### Data Loading:
-The dataset was loaded using pandas, a powerful data manipulation library in Python.
-The CSV file contains columns like SalesOrderNumber, SalesOrderLine, OrderDate, Year, Month, FirstName, LastName, EmailAddress, Item, Quantity, UnitPrice, and TaxAmount.
+The dataset was loaded in the Power Query Editor.
+The Excel file contains columns like SalesOrderNumber, SalesOrderLine, OrderDate, Year, Month, FirstName, LastName, EmailAddress, Item, Quantity, UnitPrice, and TaxAmount.

 #### Data Cleaning:
 Checked for missing values and handled any inconsistencies.